Ikemura-kei/IMG2GRAPH-Segmentation-Experiment-Stack/README.md

 - val_freq: number of epochs to perform validation, results will be saved to `root_dir/result_save_dir/experiment_name/`.
 - device: if you somehow happens to prefer using CPUs (though not recommended), you can set here.
 - num_nodes: the number of nodes in the graph, this will affect the resolution of the prediction as we model each node as a pixel.
+- learning_rate: training learning rate
+- gnn: the type of gnn layer used, should be one of __{"gcn", "cheb", "sage"}__

 ## Run
 After making sure the configurations are what you want, run the following command